 Create a project on the platform by clicking New project, and navigate to the Datasets view.

-Click Data library and select the Most downloaded books - tutorial data (or click Choose files and select your own preprocessed dataset, if you made one).
+Click Import free datasets and select the Most downloaded books - tutorial data (or click Choose files and select your own preprocessed dataset, if you made one).

 Check the author feature and make sure the Encoding is Categorical.

 Check the sentence feature and make sure the Encoding is Text.